-Since the beginning of the MO MFP project, 299 participants (32%) have been reported as having used some level of self-directed services.
-Of these individuals, 74 were in the aged group, 213 in PD group, 11 experienced a DD and one was in the co-morbid DD/MI group.
+Since the beginning of the MO MFP project, 377 participants (25%) were reported as having used some level of self-directed services.
+Of these individuals, 100 were in the aged group, 265 in the PD group, 11 experienced a DD and one was in the co-morbid DD/MI group.

-For the current reporting period ending in December 2015, 57 persons (See Table 5) were listed as self-directing their support services.
-The largest number of persons (43) who elected this option was in the PD target group followed by individuals in the Aged target group (14).
-For this reporting period, 41 persons in the PD target group and 11 in the Aged target group elected to hire and supervise their own personal assistants.
-In the area of finance, 42 individuals in the PD group and 14 in the Aged category chose to manage their own budgets.
+For the current reporting period ending in December 2016, 106 persons (See Table 5) were listed as self-directing their support services.
+The largest number of persons (75) who elected this option was in the PD target group followed by individuals in the Aged target group (31).
+For this reporting period, 50 persons in the PD target group and 21 in the Aged target group elected to hire and supervise their own personal assistants.
+In the area of finance, 43 individuals in the PD group and 21 in the Aged category chose to manage their own budgets.

-Number of Current MFP Participants in a Self-Direction Program as of the End of December 2015
+Number of Current MFP Participants in a Self-Direction Program as of the End of December 2016

-Aged Physical Disability DD DD/MI

-Number MFP participants enrolled in self-direction 14 43

-Used self-direction to :

-Hire or supervise own personal assistants 11 41

-Manage own allowance or service budget 14 42
+Aged Physical Disability DD DD/MI Number MFP participants enrolled in self-direction Used self-direction to : 31 75 Hire or supervise own personal assistants 21 50 Manage own allowance or service budget 21 43

-During this reporting period, one participant with a physical disability elected to opt out of their self-direction program.
+During this reporting period, 10 participants with a physical disability and 5 persons in the aged group elected to opt out of their self-direction programs.